jannikac/mtp-filler/README.md

 By default, the application starts the GUI.
 If you prefer the CLI, run the same binary with the `cli` subcommand.

+### GUI usage

+1. Select the device and storage to use.
+2. Enter how much space should be left on the device.
+The remaining space will be filled.
+3. Click `Write to device`.

 ### Windows

 Run the `.exe` to start the GUI.
 It should work out of the box.